 Columbia REA routinely trims trees throughout its service area that are near overhead lines or pad-mounted underground equipment.
 Tree trimming is temporary and expensive; therefore, removal of undesirable trees is an important part of Columbia REA’s overall tree maintenance program.
 Right-of-way maintenance and tree removal eliminates hazardous conditions, improves access to facilities, and reduces future costs and potential outages.
-Selective tree removal will be pursued whenever feasible, although no tree will be removed without the landowner’s permission.
+Selective tree removal will be pursued whenever feasible.

 Tree Removal Candidates